simsaran/product-quality-signal-analysis/README.md

 | 8 | Poor material quality | 6 | 5.0% | 99.2% |
 | 9 | Broke within first month | 1 | 0.8% | 100% |

-The first four categories account for 74.2% of all complaints — the Pareto threshold.
+The first four categories account for 74.2% of all complaints; the Pareto threshold.
 The top two alone account for more than half of all negative feedback and both relate directly to the core function of the product.

 ---